alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 | `C x1,y1 x2,y2 x,y` | Draw a [cubic bezier curve][cubic-bezier-curve] to `(x,y)` using control points `(x1,y1)` and `(x2,y2)`.
 | `Z`                 | Close the current path by drawing a line to the beginning of the current path.

-As you can see above, paths can either be filled (as in the play and record icons) or stroked (as in the pause icon).
-Collectively, these two types of paths have 5 animatable properties, each of which are listed below:
+Paths can either be filled or stroked.
+The path commands will result in a series of lines and shapes.
+If the path is filled, the interiors of all shapes will be painted.
+If the path is stroked, the paint will be applied along the outline of the path.
+Collectively, these filled and stroked paths have 5 animatable properties, each of which are listed below:

 | Property name         | Element type | Value type | Min value | Max value |
 |-----------------------|--------------|------------|-----------|-----------|